dralshehri/hijridate/CONTRIBUTING.rst

 Contributing
 ------------

-Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.
+Contributions are welcome, and they are much appreciated!
+Every little bit helps, and a credit will always be given.

 Reporting Issues
 ~~~~~~~~~~~~~~~~